Skip to main content

 • Token Price Change

-Bitquery PumpFun APIs are based on GraphQL, and are very flexible.
-You can fetch trades, token creation, token holdings, bonding curve progress and migration information for a specific token or wallet for a given time period, and join with other information.
+The Bitquery PumpFun APIs are based on GraphQL and are highly flexible.
+You can fetch trades, token creation, token holdings, bonding curve progress, and migration information for a specific token or wallet over a given time period, and join the results with other on-chain data.

 Solana RPC